allprojects/EventEmbed/README.md

 ## Dependencies
 This library depends on `esper` and `shapeless`.
 Running the tests requires `scalatest`.
-A detailed list of the dependencies can be found in the [sbt build file.](build.sbt).
+A detailed list of the dependencies can be found in the [sbt build file](build.sbt).

 ## Usage
 The following dependencies are needed in code that wants to use theses modified join operations: